-Google has a good news for all those traveling by cabs daily.
-Earlier this week, Google announced a host of new updates to Google Assistant.
+Google has good news for all those travelling by cabs daily, as it has announced multiple new updated to Google Assistant.
 But it is not done rolling out the surprise updates yet.
 Now, it can be used to book ride services as well.
 This feature can come in really handy while you are caught up with work and need to immediately leave for someplace.

 This function is twofold.
 Including hands-free ride-hailing along with the convenient way of finding the ride that works the best for you.
 Thus avoiding the hassle of having to thumb multiple apps.
 Read on to find out more about the update.

 What’s the update all about?